vaibhavsagar/website/content/blog/imperative-haskell.md

 transparency?
 That's the subject of [the paper mentioned above](http://research.microsoft.com/en-us/um/people/simonpj/Papers/state-lasc.pdf) that you don't have to read (but totally can if you want)!
-They figured out a way to provide a pure interface to mutable state.
+They figured out a way to provide a principled pure interface to mutable state.
 We pass the variables into each function that makes use of them, and we leverage the type system to make sure any impurity is well contained.
 The correctness of this approach was [very recently verified](http://iris-project.org/pdfs/2017-icfp-runST-submission.pdf).
 We can replace any of the functions with purer and more idiomatic definitions without changing the output, and that satisfies the definition of referential